rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/313_authorize-access-to-private-git-repositories-using-secrets.md

 You can create packages using the source code from a private git repository.
 A source secret allows rapyuta.io to access a private git repository or a git repository with self-assigned or untrusted SSL certificate.

 > * The rapyuta.io platform uses git version 2.16.6.
-> * While cloning a git repository, ensure that you provide the appropriate protocol (HTTP/HTTPS).
-The HTTP to HTTPS redirection does not work while cloning the repositories.
+> * While cloning a git repository, ensure that you provide the appropriate protocol (HTTP/HTTPS).The HTTP to HTTPS redirection does not work while cloning the repositories.

 ## Creating source secret